metarhia/Example/README.md

 ## Usage

-- You need node.js v12.5.0 or later (v14 prefered)
+- You need node.js v14 or later
 - Fork and clone this repository (optionally subscribe to repo changes)
 - Run `npm i` to install dependencies and generate RSA certificate
 - Remove unneeded dependencies if your project doesn't require them